LanfordCai/blockchain-developer-bootcamp-final-project/README.md

 For now, HODL only supports TestCoin(TC), which is issued for testing.

-1. Connect: Connect Wallet by clicking the 'Connect Wallet' button
+1. Connect: Connect with Metamask by clicking the 'Connect Wallet' button
-2. Faucet: Claim 100 TC by clicking the 'Faucet' button
+2. Faucet: Claim 100 TC for testing by clicking the 'Faucet' button
 3. Create Vault: Input the amount of TC the user wants to lock, choose the period of lock, and set the penalty ratio.
-By clicking the 'Create Vault' button, the token would be transferred to the HODL! and locked there.
+By clicking the 'Create Vault' button, the token would be transferred to the HODL! and be locked.
 4. Redeem: If the lock is expired, users can redeem their token in full.
 5. Force Redeem: If the lock isn't expired, users can force redeem their token, but some tokens will be taken as a penalty.
 6. Claim: If users keep waiting until the expiration of the lock, they can claim the HODL NFT after redeeming their funds.

 #### Tech Stack and Toolings